Ridley (Metroid): Appearances

 Ridley's debut is in the Nintendo Entertainment System video game Metroid.
 He and Kraid are Space Pirate figureheads charged with protecting Mother Brain at a base on the planet Zebes, where they are cloning an alien species known as Metroids with the intention of converting them into biological weapons.
 Samus Aran kills him and the rest of the Space Pirates.
 Ridley later appeared in the Metroid manga, where he is revealed to have caused the death of Samus's parents in an attack on her home planet when she was a child.
 Ridley is highly intelligent despite his appearance, and has a unique ability to recover from seemingly lethal attacks.
-In Metroids remake, Metroid: Zero Mission, a mechanical doppelganger known as Mecha Ridley confronts Samus in a unique post-game mission exclusive to Zero Mission, acting as the game's final boss opponent.
+In Metroids remake, Metroid: Zero Mission, a mechanical doppelganger known as Mecha Ridley confronts Samus in a unique post-game mission exclusive to Zero Mission, acting as the final boss.

-Ridley appeared in the 1994 Super Nintendo Entertainment System title Super Metroid, where he attacks a space station containing the last surviving Metroid, fleeing with it to Zebes.
+Ridley appears in the 1994 Super Nintendo Entertainment System title Super Metroid, where he attacks a space station containing the last surviving Metroid, fleeing with it to Zebes.
 Samus gives chase and kills Ridley.
-This is his final appearance in Metroids in-universe chronology, and believed to be his final death.
-Ridley later appears in Metroid Prime, which takes place following the events of Metroid.
+This is the final appearance of his original form in Metroids in-universe chronology, and believed to be his final death.
+He later appears in Metroid Prime, which takes place following the events of Metroid.
 Ridley is referred to as Meta Ridley in-game, and sports mechanical enhancements.
-Ridley is encountered again in the game Metroid Prime 3: Corruption, where he battles Samus once again under the name Omega Ridley.
-Ridley appears again in the game Metroid: Samus Returns, where he appears as the game's final boss in the form of Proteus Ridley.
+He is encountered again in Metroid Prime 3: Corruption, where he battles Samus under the name Omega Ridley.
+Ridley appears again in Metroid: Samus Returns, where he appears as the final boss in the form of Proteus Ridley.

 A clone of Ridley is created during the 2010 game Metroid: Other M. The clone takes the form of a creature known as Little Birdie, which quickly evolves into a fully grown Ridley.
 The Ridley clone is later killed, and its corpse is collected and re-encountered in-universe in the 2002 game Metroid Fusion, where it is replicated by the game's main antagonists, the X Parasites.
 The clone is destroyed following this appearance.
+This is the final appearance of a version of Ridley in Metroids in-universe chronology.

 Ridley appears in the Super Smash Bros. crossover fighting game series in many of its installments.
 He appears in a cameo in both Super Smash Bros. and Melee, and acts as a boss opponent in Brawl and Super Smash Bros. for Nintendo 3DS and Wii U. He later appears as a playable character in Ultimate.
 Ridley additionally makes guest appearances in other video games such as Dead or Alive: Dimensions.